 To access the online 2022-23 Virginia Sheriffs’ Institute scholarship application, please check back here in January 2022.

 A. Students must be a permanent resident in a Virginia county or city where their sheriff is a member of the Virginia Sheriffs’ Institute (VSI) and has authorized the VSI to conduct a direct mail special appeal to raise funds for the scholarship program.

-- Applications will be mailed from the Virginia Sheriffs’ Institute office to the sheriffs’ offices by January 31, 2017.
-Applications can also be found on the VSI website.
+- Applications will be available on the Virginia Sheriffs’ Institute website by January 31, 2022.

 - Two types of scholarships will be awarded, one to full-time students and one to part-time students.
 All the scholarship awards to students will be consistent, i.e. all check amounts will be the same, depending on the type.

 - Only majors in the criminal justice field will qualify for a scholarship.
 Those majoring in law or pursuing a career as a lawyer will not be considered a criminal justice major.